deyoungbryce/KeymastersKeepGames/README.md

 - Hold 3 buffs at one time in (random jungle map) with (random god) | Difficult
 - In a (random gamemode) game, get First Blood | Time-Consuming, Difficult
 - Win a game with (random god) with the following build: (random starter), (6 random items) | Time-Consuming, Difficult

+### Terraria
+- Defeat one of the following Bosses: (random boss)
+- Defeat one of the following Bosses with a (random weapon class) weapon: (random boss)
+- Have the (random NPC) move in